Z4nzu/hackingtool/README.md

 - [X] Finish Making anchor links to the Table of Contents
 - [X] Add the hacking menu to the Table of Contents
 - [ ] Finish the Table of Contents
+- [ ] Add tutorial of how to install docker.io
+- [ ] add tutorial of how to install docker compose

 # Table of Contents